The Karen Read trial: Acquitted of John O’Keefe's murder

 The night in question

 John O’Keefe’s body was discovered outside 34 Fairview Road in Canton, Massachusetts in the early hours of 29th January 2022.
-The previous evening, the couple had reportedly been out drinking before Read dropped O’Keefe off outside the house of fellow Boston police officer, Brian Albert.
+The previous evening, the couple had reportedly been out drinking before Read dropped O’Keefe off outside the house of fellow Boston police office, Brian Albert.

 After O’Keefe failed to return home and growing concerned for his welfare, Read returned to the scene with two friends.
 They discovered John’s body, partially buried in snow, with injuries to his head and arms.